 New federal support for lupus research

 As a result of the Foundation’s advocacy, the Department of Defense Medical Research Program now includes lupus as a focus area.
-The Agency has allocated more than $12 million for research to date.
+The Agency has allocated$18 million in new funding for research.

 Federal Congressional Lupus Caucus to advance science and medicine of lupus

 Working with our lupus champions in Congress, we helped to establish the first-ever Congressional Lupus Caucus in the U.S. House of Representatives to ensure that Members of Congress are aware of the urgent needs of people affected by lupus, and the scientific community that is working to advance the science and medicine of lupus.